AUC’s electronic filing tool used to manage, search and upload application documents

 It is an important responsibility to make sure that Alberta’s electricity industry functions smoothly and the AUC has a key regulatory role in many areas and functions of the electricity industry.

-In Alberta 26,000 km of transmission lines, and more than 200,000 km of distribution lines criss-cross the province, serving the electricity needs of four million people at three million metered sites including homes, businesses and workplaces.
+In Alberta 26,000 km of transmission lines, and more than 200,000 km of distribution lines serve the electricity needs of about four million people across a wide geographic region through more than three million metered sites including homes, businesses and workplaces.

 The AUC interacts with Alberta’s wholesale electricity market operator (and transmission system operator), the Alberta Electric System Operator or AESO, and a watchdog for the electric market called the Market Surveillance Administrator, or MSA.
 The MSA must and any electric market participant may make a complaint or refer a suspected contravention of market rules to the MSA.
 The MSA can investigate the matter and may bring the matter as a complaint to the AUC for adjudication.
 Depending on the type of contravention, if proven in an AUC proceeding, penalties can be applied by the AUC.
 These penalties range up to $1 million per day per contravention, plus a disgorgement of any economic benefit (or profit) that accrued through the contravention.

-through an in-depth, evidence-based and fair regulatory process that involves reviewing the costs required to build, maintain and operate large-scale utility infrastructure.
-The AUC’s role is to ensure that companies can recover reasonable costs incurred to meet the need required to provide transmission service, and have a reasonable opportunity to earn a
+The AUC determines transmission rates through an in-depth, evidence-based and fair regulatory process that involves reviewing the costs required to build, maintain and operate large-scale utility infrastructure.
+The AUC’s role is to ensure that companies can recover reasonable costs incurred to meet the need required to provide transmission service, and have a reasonable opportunity to earn a fair rate of return.

 The AUC determines distribution rates using an incentive-based formula, called performance-based regulation or PBR.
 This forward-thinking method of ratemaking was implemented by the AUC in 2013 and works to mimic the forces of competition and provide incentives to utilities to reduce costs.
 Its goal is to constrain consumer rates to less than what they might otherwise be by limiting rate increases to the rate of inflation less a demanding industry efficiency factor and a stretch factor.
 Since implementing PBR, the AUC has reviewed the approach and adjusted how it works to further improve the effectiveness of the PBR system.